mdmtk/docs/edge/source/guide/csp/browser.md

   <tr>
     <td>Do not change</td>
     <td>""</td>
-	<td>This value will cause no change to whether or not the Save Form Data dialog currently appears.</td>
+	<td>This value will cause no change to whether or the Save Form Data Option is turned On or Off.</td>
   </tr>
   <tr>
     <td>Turn on</td>
     <td>"1"</td>
-	<td>This value will turn on the Save Form Data option, which will cause the user to be prompted if they would like to to save the form data.</td>
+	<td>This value will turn the Save Form Data Option On, which will give the device user the option to save form data so it can be automatically re-entered into the same form later.</td>
   </tr>
   <tr>
     <td>Turn off</td>
     <td>"2"</td>
-	<td>This value will turn off the Save Form Data option, which will cause the user to not be prompted if they would like to to save the form data.</td>
+	<td>This value will turn the Save Form Data Option Off, which prevent any saving of form data.</td>
   </tr>
 </table>
 </div>